-There is nothing that better epitomises the concept of being entrepreneurial than trading - buying and selling - hopefully profitably!
+There is nothing that better epitomizes the concept of being entrepreneurial than trading - buying and selling - hopefully profitably!

-That's the idea behind The Trading Game - an interactive teaching and learning resource that tutor2u have developed to support OCR's new qualification in entrepreneurship - Being Entrepreneurial.read more...»
+That's the idea behind The Trading Game - an interactive teaching and learning resource developed by tutor2u.read more...»

 TBBLE - which stands for The Best Business Lesson Ever is the business CPD course designed for all business studies teachers...a day packed full with fresh approaches and resources for the business classroom.
 It's a no-hold barred, activity-intensive jamboree of brand new business studies teaching resources.